 Wood paneling, flooring, and cabinets that are newer have a different patina than older wood features, which have had time to acquire a rich patina, as well as more complexity and depth.

 Whether you're dealing with oak, light maple, cherry, or walnut, wood's natural finish can be enhanced by paint, textiles, and home decor.
 The overall tone can range from rich, dark reddish or bluish and gray-based browns to brighter yellows or muted orange hues.
 When choosing a base color, consider the dominant hue within the wood fixtures, trim, or built-ins.

 If you prefer a high-contrast color scheme, or if you would rather the wood be the centerpiece in the room, consider pairing your built-ins with a shade of dark brown.
 And don't be afraid to mix different types of wood, such as smoky mahogany with buttery oak, for a warm and layered look.

 Understanding the Color Wheel

-From there, you can decide to contrast the wood with opposite colors or highlight the wood's base color with hues from that side of the color wheel.
-For instance, a maple with yellow highlights would work well with any shade from the sunnier side of the color wheel.
-To contrast a maple with yellow highlights, a color from the warmer blue side of the wheel will offer a bold style.
+When selecting a color scheme for a culinary space filled with wood fixtures, first determine if the wood is yellow or blue-based.
+From there, you can decide to contrast the wood with a complementary or analogous shade from the color wheel.
+For instance, natural maple with yellow highlights would work well with sunnier hues.
+In contrast, a color from the blue side of the wheel with a green undertone will offer a bold, contrasting effect.

-Colors that Go with Maple Wood
+Colors That Go With Maple Wood

 Paint Colors for Dark Woods